What to do if…

 Short answer

-Go straight back to the TSA checkpoint and ask for the checkpoint supervisor and TSA Lost & Found for that airport.
+Go straight back to the same TSA checkpoint and tell a TSA officer that your passport was left in a screening bin.
+Ask for the checkpoint supervisor or the TSA lost-and-found process for that airport.

 Do not do these things

-• Do not leave the airport before you’ve tried the checkpoint supervisor and the TSA/airport lost-and-found route.
+- Do not leave the airport before trying the checkpoint supervisor and the TSA or airport lost-and-found route.

-• Do not try to push back through screening without staff direction—ask to be directed or escorted to the right person/process.
+- Do not push back through screening without staff direction; ask to be escorted or directed.

-• Do not share photos of your passport online or hand personal details to unofficial “helpers.”
+- Do not post passport photos online or give passport details to unofficial “helpers.”

 What to do now

-3. If you can’t get back to the checkpoint, go to the nearest airport information desk (or any uniformed airport staff) and ask them to contact TSA Lost & Found for that airport.
+- If you cannot get back to the checkpoint, go to the nearest airport information desk, gate agent, or uniformed airport staff member.
+Ask them to contact TSA lost and found or the checkpoint supervisor for that terminal.

 What can wait

-• You do not need to decide right now whether to make a police report unless there’s clear theft or you’re instructed to for insurance.
+- You do not need to make a police report right now unless there is clear theft, local staff instruct you to, or you need it for insurance.

-• You do not need to cancel cards or freeze credit unless you also lost other sensitive items (wallet/ID) or you see suspicious activity.
+- You do not need to cancel cards or freeze credit unless you also lost other sensitive items or you see suspicious activity.

 Important reassurance